openAVproductions/openAV-ArtyFX/manual.md

 Roomy
 -----
 Roomy is a spacious and smooth reverb.
 It has three controls:
--Time
+- Time
--Damping
+- Damping
--Dry / Wet
+- Dry / Wet

 The time control changes the length of the reverb tail: higher values give will create a bigger and more spacious mix.

-Damping controls the high-frequency damping: lower settings gives a spacious open sound, while a high damping feels small and close.
+Damping controls the high- frequency damping: lower settings gives a spacious open sound, while a high damping feels small and close.

 The Dry/Wet control changes the amount of reverb signal mixed in: useful for